 Situated on the banks of the River Elbe, Hamburg is a historical port city that dates back to the 9th century AD.

-It is also a bustling, exciting city with a great bar and club scene (this is Germany after all), trendy restaurants and organic cafés, some really unique museums, and one of the largest greenest cities in Europe.
-Picnic in the park anyone?
+It’s a bustling, exciting city with a great bar and club scene (this is Germany after all), trendy restaurants, and organic cafés.
+It’s also one of the largest greenest cities in Europe and has numerous museums on offer.

-The neighborhoods around the center are far different from those on the outskirts.
-Each area has a distinct feel, which is why you want to base yourself in the best neighborhood for your interests.
+The neighborhoods around Hamburg’s center are far different from those on the outskirts.
+Each area has a distinct feel, so deciding where to stay in Hamburg can be pretty tricky!

 - Where to Stay in Hamburg

 - 5 Best Areas to Stay in Hamburg